-I’m currently an Entrepreneur in Residence at Greater Sum Ventures, a co-founder of the the Knoxville Technology Council, and chair of the Knoxville Entrepreneur Center.
-I also serve on several boards and I’m always working with startups and community organizations.
+I recently launched the Startup Knox Ecosystem Guide, a first-of-its-kind directory of resources for entrepreneurs and startups in the greater Knoxville region.
+I’m a co-founder of the Knoxville Technology Council, and chair of the Knoxville Entrepreneur Center.
 Previously, I co-founded Cirrus Insight, a software-as-a-service company based in Knoxville, Tennessee and Irvine, California.
 Cirrus Insight is a plugin for Gmail and Outlook for salespeople.
 It’s an all-in-one sales productivity platform with world-class Salesforce integration.
 Cirrus Insight was ranked #41 on the Inc. 500 list of fastest-growing companies in 2016.

 I’m grateful to have been recognized by these organizations for my work and volunteer efforts.

 I’ve had the opportunity to participate in hundreds of conferences and events in various roles including organizer, emcee, speaker, panelist, judge, and attendee.

 I’ve been a guest on several dozen of the top business, entrepreneurship, and sales podcasts.

 I’ve written a few bite-sized books related to my work at Cirrus Insight on the topic of sales.

 I’ve had the opportunity to write several articles and be interviewed for others.
 Here are a few.

 Knox News How to Raise Kids to be Entrepreneurs

 The Wall Street Journal Quoted in ‘Let Them Dance…But Not Too Close’: Welcome to the Post-Weinstein Holiday Party

 Business Collective Building Community